uriweb/uri-modern/CONTRIBUTING.md

 * [Git](https://git-scm.com) and/or a Git client, such as [GitHub Desktop](https://desktop.github.com) or [Sourcetree](https://www.atlassian.com/software/sourcetree)
 * [Node.js](https://nodejs.org/), (version specified in the engines field of [`package.json`](https://github.com/uriweb/uri-modern/blob/develop/package.json)) which is used to distribute [npm](https://www.npmjs.com)
-* [npm](https://www.npmjs.com), (version specified in the engines field of [`package.json`](https://github.com/uriweb/uri-modern/blob/develop/package.json)) which is used to install dependencies (npm is included in Node.js but may need to be updated)
+* [npm](https://www.npmjs.com), (version specified in the engines field of [`package.json`](https://github.com/uriweb/uri-modern/blob/develop/package.json)) which is used to install dependencies (npm is included in Node.js but may need to be updated separately)
 * [Gulp.js](https://gulpjs.com) and [gulp-cli](https://www.npmjs.com/package/gulp-cli), which is used to compile the source code

 ### Fork